One-way speed of light: The one-way speed

-Although the average speed over a two-way path can be measured, the one-way speed in one direction or the other is undefined (and not simply unknown), unless one can define what is "the same time" in two different locations.
+Although the average speed over a two-way path can be measured, the one-way speed in one direction or the other is undefined (and not simply unknown), unless one can define what "the same time" is in two different locations.
 To measure the time that the light has taken to travel from one place to another it is necessary to know the start and finish times as measured on the same time scale.
 This requires either two synchronized clocks, one at the start and one at the finish, or some means of sending a signal instantaneously from the start to the finish.
 No instantaneous means of transmitting information is known.
-Thus the measured value of the average one-way speed is dependent on the method used to synchronize the start and finish clocks.
+Thus, the measured value of the average one-way speed is dependent on the method used to synchronize the start and finish clocks.
 This is a matter of convention.

 The Lorentz transformation is defined such that the one-way speed of light will be measured to be independent of the inertial frame chosen.

 Some authors such as Mansouri and Sexl (1977) as well as Will (1992) argued that this problem doesn't affect measurements of the isotropy of the one-way speed of light, for instance, due to direction-dependent changes relative to a "preferred" (aether) frame Σ. They based their analysis on a specific interpretation of the RMS test theory in relation to experiments in which light follows a unidirectional path and to slow clock-transport experiments.
-Will agreed that it is impossible to measure the one-way speed between two clocks using a time-of-flight method without synchronization scheme, though he argued: "...a test of the isotropy of the speed between the same two clocks as the orientation of the propagation path varies relative to Σ should not depend on how they were synchronized...".
+Will agreed that it is impossible to measure the one-way speed between two clocks using a time-of-flight method without a synchronization scheme, though he argued: "...a test of the isotropy of the speed between the same two clocks as the orientation of the propagation path varies relative to Σ should not depend on how they were synchronized...".
 He added that aether theories can only be made consistent with relativity by introducing ad hoc hypotheses.
 In more recent papers (2005, 2006) Will referred to those experiments as measuring the "isotropy of light speed using one-way propagation".